IRMVLab/MMTwin/README.md

 ```
 bash val_traj.sh
 ```
 Note that you can modify the configurations of models and experiments in `options/expopts.py`.
-For instance, to test MMTwin in 2D space, please set ......
+For instance, to test MMTwin on seen scenes in 2D space, please set `test_novel=True` and `test_space="3d"`.

 We have released the pretrained MMTwin models in this [link](https://pan.sjtu.edu.cn/web/share/6bd90bcfd215e7469c2f19d0ba63a49d).
 Feel free to try it.

 #### 2. Train MMTwin on EgoPAT3D-DT

 We noticed that the performance gain from MHSA is marginal, so we omit it in this repo to improve computational efficiency.
 More versions will be released soon.
-To optimize MMTwin from scratch, simple run
+To optimize MMTwin from scratch, simply run
 ```
 bash train.sh
 ```